Schedule

 Terminal emulators and Bash

-• a shell allows users to execute OS tools
+• A shell allows users to execute OS tools

 • Accessed using a terminal